NolanMullins/2750/a1/readme.txt

 and link class variables to its methods after they get pulled out and linked to a struct.

 Known issues
- - Cant overload methods outside of the class
+ - methods cant accept class variable types
+     - ie int fnc (Class A b) {}
- - Class methods cant accept class variable types
+ - methods cant accept class variables as it messes with the naming
+     - ie add (myC.a, myC.b) is a no go

 ***Instructions - compile***
 type: make